If you want to find out more about the Earth Skills Network then fill in our contact form.

 Kishore Rao - Director World Heritage Centre

 Protected areas are the cornerstone of international efforts to meet ambitious global conservation targets, such as preventing species extinctions and safeguarding valuable ecosystem services.
 However, “protected area management leaves much to be desired, with management effectiveness in most cases just meeting or missing acceptable minimum standards” (IUCN).
-A lack of staff training in business planning is a significant contributor to this inefficiency.
+A lack of staff training in business planning is a significant contributor.

-The Earth Skills Network is the evolution of the successful Business Skills for World Sites Heritage programme which ran between 2009 and 2013.
-In partnership with Royal Dutch Shell and UNESCO, Earthwatch trained 27 business mentors who were paired with 27 UNESCO World Heritage Sites or Sites working towards World Heritage Site status.
-This equates to 77 site staff trained in business skills.
+The Earth Skills Network is the evolution of the successful Business Skills for World Sites Heritage programme which ran between 2009 and 2013 in partnership with Royal Dutch Shell and UNESCO.
+Across both programmes, Earthwatch has trained 33 business mentors who were paired with 33 protected are organisations.
+This equates to 96 protected area staff trained in business skills.

 Sachin Kapila, Manager: Environmental Footprint Innovation and Strategic Partnerships, Royal Dutch Shell